Danncode10/Danncode10/Learning/React.md

 * Create a 3-page app: Home, About, Contact

 **AI Tip 💡:**

-> Ask: “Simple React app with 3 pages using react-router-dom v6”
-> Modify routes and UI
+Ask: “Simple React app with 3 pages using react-router-dom v6.”
+Modify routes and UI.

 ---

-### 📘 Lesson 2.3 – Styling in React
+### 📘 **Lesson 7 – Styling in React**

 **You Learn:**